Package Leaflet: Information for the User

 Do not take Furantoína:

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to take Furantoína if you:

-Furantoína may interfere with urine glucose tests, potentially giving false positive results.
+Furantoína may interfere with urine glucose tests, potentially giving false-positive results.

-Children and adolescents
+Children and Adolescents

 Do not administer to children under three months.

-Use of Furantoína with other medications
+Use of Furantoína with Other Medicines

-Use of Furantoína with food and beverages
+Use of Furantoína with Food and Drinks

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and Using Machines

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Caloric value: 2.6 kcal/g of sorbitol.